citrix/terraform-provider-citrix/docs/resources/daas_machine_catalog.md

 - `availability_zones` (String) The Azure Availability Zones containing provisioned virtual machines.
 Use a comma as a delimiter for multiple availability_zones.
 - `network_mapping` (Attributes) Specifies how the attached NICs are mapped to networks.
 If this parameter is omitted, provisioned VMs are created with a single NIC, which is mapped to the default network in the hypervisor resource pool.
 If this parameter is supplied, machines are created with the number of NICs specified in the map, and each NIC is attached to the specified network. (see [below for nested schema](#nestedatt--provisioning_scheme--network_mapping))
+- `vda_resource_group` (String) Designated resource group where the VDA VMs will be located on Azure.
 - `writeback_cache` (Attributes) Write-back Cache config.
 Leave this empty to disable Write-back Cache. (see [below for nested schema](#nestedatt--provisioning_scheme--writeback_cache))

 <a id="nestedatt--provisioning_scheme--machine_account_creation_rules"></a>